Eunike91/ExperimentDesign/README.md

 “Are We Really Making Much Progress?
 A Worrying Analysis of Recent Neural Recommendation Approaches” (RecSys 19): https://github.com/MaurizioFD/RecSys2019_DeepLearning_Evaluation

+### Before starting installations download or create a python docker image or install a virtual environment, because you have to downgrade python packages
+### which may lead to conflicts with other python scripts as well as your operating systems!!

 Python packages versions:
-Used the requirement.txt file from the second GitHub repository
+Used the requirement.txt file from the second GitHub repository.
+THIS will downgrade a lot of package versions, so pls make sure you run it inside a container or a virtual environment.

 ### Commands executed: